aayushyadavz/movie-box-react/Readme.md

      - This API is triggered automatically whenever the authentication state changes (e.g., sign-in, sign-up, sign-out).
      - Acts like an event listener and can be used at the root level of the app for global authentication management.

+     - Unsubscribing: The `onAuthStateChanged` method returns an unsubscribe function.
+The return () => unsubscribe(); line ensures that the subscription is properly cleaned up when the component is no longer in use, avoiding memory leaks or duplicate listeners.

    - `signOut`:

      - Used to log out the currently authenticated user.